 In a way, those who design a certain technology also manifest its morality.
 Anyone can function as the designer of a technology, be it companies, governments or individual innovators.
 It’s important to find a delicate balance between being completely free of any morals and being condescending, towards the users of these designs.
 As every technological design implicitly or explicitly has its ideas about what a good and just life looks like.

 Take the Google Glass, an experimental pair of glasses by Google that allows the user to see extra information.
 When I’m around others, can they see that I’m using these glasses?
-That’s one example where Google could choose to build morality into its design – by creating a LED light in the front, which allows others to see whether or not the glasses are on.
+That’s one example where Google could choose to build morality into its design – by creating a LED light in the front, which allows others to see whether the glasses are on.

 One of the problems is that the designers of technologies aren’t always able to accurately predict how their technology eventually will be used, and what kind of consequences this could have.
 To name a few examples: